 Other blending modes provide interesting effects - for example, multiply:

-Anyway, I thought this was an interesting exploration in using a randomized copy of an image as an overlay.
+Anyway, I thought this was an interesting exploration in using randomized image copies as overlays.